TheOlaoluwaMercy/Airline-Delay-Analysis/README.md

 The aim of this project is to tell a story about flight delays using a flight delay dataset gotten from [Kaggle](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay)

  ## Brief Overview of the Dataset
- THe dataset contained 8 columns and 539,383.
-99% of flights in the data were U.S.A domestic flights while others are flights between U.S.A/Guam, U.S.A/Peurto Rico, U.S.A/Virgin Islands and Virgin Islands/ Puerto Rico.
+ THe dataset contained 8 columns and 539,383 rows.
+99% of flights in the data were U.S.A domestic flights while others were flights between U.S.A/Guam, U.S.A/Peurto Rico, U.S.A/Virgin Islands and Virgin Islands/ Puerto Rico.
 These flights were taken by 18 Airlines between 293 airports.
  ![Screenshot (211)](https://user-images.githubusercontent.com/107176991/180042274-eb22d086-d10c-44a9-b151-8e12d739d0d8.png)

 ## Tools